Darwin City Explorer and Jumping Crocodiles

 A comprehensive package, exploring the stunning waterfalls of Litchfield National Park together with a Jumping Crocodile Cruise and a Darwin sunset with bubbles and prawns.
 Enjoy the interesting and historical sights of Darwin on the City Explorer and an amazing sunset cruise around Darwin Harbour and 2-course dinner at CHOW along the Darwin waterfront, all while based at the CBD-located Metro Advance Apartments & Hotel.

-- 4 night stay in Darwin at the Metro Advance Apartments & Hotel Darwin in a 1 Bedroom Apartment including
+- 4 night stay in Darwin at the Metro Advance Apartments & Hotel Darwin in a Studio Apartment including

 - Onsite parking

 - Late check out

 - Wallaroo Litchfield Park with Jumping Crocodile Cruise* with complimentary bubbly & prawns at sunset includes:

 - Darwin City Explorer tour including:

 - Entrance fees included into WWII Oil Storage Tunnels, Museum and Art Gallery of NT, Darwin Military Museum, to the Qantas Hangar, Fannie Bay Gaol and Darwin Aviation Museum

 - 55 min sunset and twilight cruise on Darwin Harbour